materns/qmeq-dynamics/README.md

 ## Dynamics with qmeq

-Calculating the full time evolution using the kernel/Liouvillian from qmeq
+This is a tutorial how to calculate the full time evolution using the kernel/Liouvillian from qmeq.